 DAY 3 Workshops: in addition to these themes we will have 5 parallel running Workshops in which attendees can choose a subset to attend to encourage mixing of groups and interactions.
 Each workshop will ensure that attendees learn something about psychiatry, digital technology/methodologies, and various forms of culture.
 These workshops include:

-- How Chicago gang networks communicate violence and trauma using Twitter
+- Beyond The Bullets: How do Chicago gang networks communicate violence and trauma using Twitter?

-- Technology transition tools for prisoners both inside and outside of prison settings
+- Prison Transition Tools: how can digital technology supplement the reform process for prisoners both inside and outside of prison settings?

 DAY 3 Q&A Session / Closing Remarks: This session will be streamed live from the UK (3pm) reaching out to people from India to California.
 We will combine knowledge exchanged derived from the Lectures and Workshops and we will also involve the public in this discussion.
 The intended digital audience is aimed to excede 1 million+ people.

 FULL PROGRAMME currently being drafted.
-It will have lay summaries about the lectures and workshops etc, learning objectives, speaker bios, overall aims, material from sponsors and I intend to arrange for additional free space to advertise up-and-coming social ventures etc.
+It will have lay summaries about the lectures and workshops etc, learning objectives, speaker bios, overall aims, materials from sponsors etc. Please contact me if you would like to advertise your social ventures etc.